ccapeng/doc-react/README.md

 # HTML Document with React

-It's for some well formatted html document and want to put them together.
+It's for some well formatted html document when you want to put them together.

 There are some other react base document management.
 Gatsby is another kind of headless CMS, but still need to have strong skill of react.
-In the project, you will find how easy to incorporate html document and to further customization.
+In the project, you will find how easy to incorporate some small html files into a full document.

 In the project directory, you can run `npm start`.
 [Live demo in heroku](https://doc-react.herokuapp.com/)